-EFPRA's members produce a wide range of rendered by-products that become the raw materials in all sorts of industries.
-Safer material often re-enters the food chain while category 1 by-products are a lower carbon-footprint replacement for fossil fuels.
-The diagram below shows the main uses of rendered products:
+EFPRA members produce protein meal, rendered fat and a wide range of other rendered by-products that become raw material for numerous industries.
+Feed grade material re-enters the food chain while Category 1 by-products are a lower carbon-footprint replacement for fossil fuels.

 Combustion as fuel